Skip to content

 1. The supervisor, in consultation with the Associate Dean for Postdoctoral Affairs may grant the Eligible Caregiver an extended leave period (beyond eight weeks) so long as similarly-situated Postdoctoral Fellows in the same unit are treated consistently.

-2. If agreed to by both the Eligible Caregiver and the Eligible Caregiver’s supervisor, the Eligible Caregiver may work part-time during some or all of the Parental Leave of Absence, in which case the Parental Leave of Absence may extend beyond eight calendar weeks; however, the paid leave time under this rule will be limited to eight weeks total.
+2. If agreed to by both the Eligible Caregiver and the Eligible Caregiver’s supervisor, the Eligible Caregiver may work part-time during some or all of the Parental Leave of Absence, in which case the Parental Leave of Absence may extend beyond eight calendar weeks; however, the paid leave time under this rule will be limited to the equivalent of eight full-time weeks total.

 3. Under certain circumstances, externally funded Postdoctoral Fellowships may require an additional formal notification and approval from the funding agency for extension beyond a standard duration, as required by the terms of the award.

-2. The Postdoctoral Fellow shall continue to receive their current level of financial support during Parental Leave.
+2. The Postdoctoral Fellow shall continue to receive their salary and benefits during Parental Leave.

 3. Any portions of the Postdoctoral Fellow’s compensation during the leave period from grants or contracts must be based on actual effort performed for the award and all award requirements must be met.